Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Summary

 has recently sparked a new era of Ly$\alpha$ spectroscopy at $z\gtrsim7$.
 To fully realize the potential of these observations to provide a new insight into reionization, we need a much-improved understanding of Ly$\alpha$ emission in galaxies at $z\simeq5-6$ when the IGM is mostly ionized.
 Using Ly$\alpha$ emission lines measured from ground-based Keck and VLT spectroscopic surveys and {\it JWST} observations from the JADES and FRESCO surveys, we characterize the Ly$\alpha$ EWs, escape fractions, and velocity offsets of $z\simeq5-6$ galaxies.
 These measurements are meant to provide an ``intrinsic'' model to interpret the impact of the IGM H~{ I} damping wing absorption on Ly$\alpha$ emission at $z\gtrsim7-12$.
 We summarize our key results below.

 1. We identify $79$ galaxies with Ly$\alpha$ and H$\alpha$ emission line detections at $z\simeq5-6$, and we measure the Ly$\alpha$ EWs and Ly$\alpha$ escape fractions.
-We investigate the nature of Ly$\alpha$ emitters with EW $>100$~\AA, a population that is becoming very important in efforts to study the IGM at $z\gtrsim7$ \citep{Saxena2023a,Chen2023}.
+We investigate the nature of Ly$\alpha$ emitters with EW $>100$~\AA, a population that is becoming very important in efforts to study the IGM at $z\gtrsim7$ \citep{Saxena2023,Chen2024}.
 We find that the most significant difference between galaxies with moderate-EW Ly$\alpha$ (EW $=10-50$~\AA) and extremely strong Ly$\alpha$ ($>100-300$~\AA) is the transmission of Ly$\alpha$ through the ISM and CGM, with the most intense Ly$\alpha$ emitters tending to be those that leak over $60$~per~cent of their Ly$\alpha$ emission (compared to $10-20$~per~cent for the weaker line emitters).
 While Ly$\alpha$ EW also increases with ionizing photon production efficiency, we find that this quantity is not significantly different between moderate-EW and strong Ly$\alpha$ emitters.

 2. We characterize the Ly$\alpha$ velocity offsets of the $79$ Ly$\alpha$ emitters with H$\alpha$ detections.
 We find significant evolution in the velocity profiles of the strongest $z\simeq5-6$ Ly$\alpha$ emitters with respect to those at $z\simeq2-3$.
 At the lower redshifts, very intense Ly$\alpha$ emitters ($>100$~\AA) tend to have profiles that peak near the line center, likely reflecting direct escape of Ly$\alpha$ through very low H~{ I} density channels in the ISM and CGM.
-However at $z\simeq5-6$, we find that the strongest Ly$\alpha$ emitters are significantly redshifted from the line center (median $\simeq200$~km~s$^{-1}$).
+However at $z\simeq5-6$, we find that the strongest Ly$\alpha$ emitters are significantly redshifted from the line center (median $\simeq200$~km~s$^{-1}$) with negligible Ly$\alpha$ central escape fractions.
 Galaxies with low velocity offsets ($<100$~km~s$^{-1}$) are extremely rare in our $z\simeq5-6$ sample.
-The disappearance of Ly$\alpha$ emitters with very low velocity offsets at $z\simeq5-6$ is likely driven by the IGM, with the residual H~{ I} fraction ($x_{\rm HI}\gtrsim10^{-4}$; e.g., \citealt{Yang2020b,Bosman2022}) large enough to resonantly scatter line photons near the line center given the high IGM density at $z\simeq5-6$.
-Given the link between low velocity offsets and LyC leakage \citep[e.g.,][]{Verhamme2015}, these results suggest that strong Ly$\alpha$ emitters may not provide the best indicator of ionizing photon escape at $z\simeq5-6$.
+The disappearance of Ly$\alpha$ emitters with very low velocity offsets and large Ly$\alpha$ central escape fractions at $z\simeq5-6$ is likely driven by the IGM, with the residual H~{ I} fraction ($x_{\rm HI}\gtrsim10^{-4}$; e.g., \citealt{Yang2020b,Bosman2022}) large enough to resonantly scatter line photons near the line center given the high IGM density at $z\simeq5-6$.
+Given the link between low velocity offsets and LyC leakage \citep[e.g.,][]{Verhamme2015,Choustikov2024b}, these results suggest that strong Ly$\alpha$ emitters may not provide the best indicator of ionizing photon escape at $z\simeq5-6$.